CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 #   enable = false
 ---

-If you are new to Vocaloid/Miku, listening to famous Vocaloid songs in the history is the best way to know more about Miku and the Vocaloid society behind her.
+You just come to Vocaloid/Miku for not too long?
+You want to know more about Vocaloid and Miku, espacially the history.

-This post will introduce you 2 quick ways to get familiar with Vocaloid/Miku.
+Then come read this post and I will introduce you 2 quick ways to get familiar with Vocaloid/Miku 🙂.

 <!--more-->
 {{< admonition type=quote title="Featured Image Source/封面来源" open=true >}}